Olivia5k/talk-hard/README.md

 In the context of this talk, these three all relate.
 More importantly, I believe that dedication is a goal that you can reach with a combination of inspiration and routine.
+All three lead to the other in some way.

 ## Dedication

 So, what do I mean when I talk about "dedication"?
+To me, it's about the dedication to always want to become a better developer and to always strive to evolve your skills.
+And why would one want that?
+It could be many things, but my personal favorite is probably a certain feeling that you might actually recognize.
+Sometimes when you find a new brilliant tool, or something you just wrote just fucking works exactly the way you planned it (or better), you get this very nice feeling that I think only developers can understand, and you just tilt your head back and go "oh, that is soooo beautiful".
+You might know this feeling or something like it, right?
+It's like a beautiful little storm of endorphins, and they come from what is actually pretty small things.

+It's also a lot of fun to be good at stuff, especially when that "stuff" is about creating more stuff.
+Developing is a form of creativity, and human beings as ourselves get a special sort of satisfaction when creating things.
+However, to create something, you need some inspiration.

 ## Inspiration

+So, where do we get inspiration?
+We developers create things for different reasons.
+Sometimes it's for our daily work, and when it's that, the inspiration is usually focused around solutions to a problem you're hired to solve at work.
+And, sometimes it's because you had a very great idea for something you've been thinking about on your free time and you just want to scratch that creative little itch.

-When working with developers, it's important to understand how they are thinking.
-When a developer says something like the line quoted above without any hints of sarcasm, she is usually met with disbelief and a reply in the lines of "yes it can".
+Inspiration can happen in many ways, and regardless of how, when inspired, it's very easy to go to the title phrase of this talk: "It can't be that hard, right?".
+If you say this to someone without any hints of sarcasm, you'll usually met with disbelief and a reply in the lines of "hells yes it can".

 Developers create things.
 Creators overall, not just developers, usually develop an abstract skill of thinking.
 This form of thinking allows one to go from a view of a problem to a suggested solution very quickly.
 Or, in the case of art forms like painting, go from nothing to vision of creation equally quickly.
-This is usually called a "spark of creation".

----

 When one quickly goes from the very beginning of a workflow to a vision of the finished creation, it's very simple to underestimate the length of the road between start and finish.
-In a world where [everything is an estimation][scales], it is as easy as it is deadly to overlook what could very well be the entire process.

 So, in a sense, I agree with the disbeliever saying "yes, it can be that hard".
+After a couple of years of being a developer, I've realized that the road to the finish can be very long, if not infinite.
+I mean, how many of us have actually been literally **done** with a project?
+To add to this, that road is not only paved with good intentions; it's also paved with unforeseen errors during development as well as lots and lots of Exceptions.
+Therefore, I think that the "It can't be that hard" mindset can be seen as a form of naivety.

-I believe that there is some form of naivety connected to this.
-To relate back to my younger days, I did something of the sorts during math classes.
+To relate back to actual naivety in my younger days, I did something of the sorts during math classes.
 I took pretty much every math class possible up until the end of high school, and all my math teachers concluded that I only had one real issue as a math student; Whenever I saw a problem, I solved it all in my head and just stated the solution.
-My teachers then tried to explain that I needed to state all my steps so that they could follow my train of thought.
-As the rebellious little punk I was (and to some extent still am &lt;3) I answered with "Well, I got the solution.
+My teachers then tried to explain that I needed to state all my steps so that they could follow my train of thought and that the steps are even more important than the answer.
+As the rebellious little shit I was (and to some extent still am &lt;3) I answered with "Well, I got the solution.
 Why would you need anything else?" and then reluctantly did all the steps needed.

 I have since realized that my approach was poor and naive, and I am thankful for the fact that my teachers were adamant that my workflow was bad.
 Still, this naivety stuck with me, and when I started to develop software, I was back at square one again.

----

 But, I also defend this Developer Naïveté.
 It's not all bad.
 To the contrary, I find it really useful!
-Based on my own experiences and my half decade of working with developers, I've observed that we reach really intense levels of productivity when we have the sparks generated by this naivety.
+Based on my own experiences and my half decade of working with developers, I've observed that we reach really intense levels of productivity when we have the creative sparks generated by this naivety.
 So, while I agree that it is bad to disregard the amount of work needed to go from problem to solution, I think it is worse to undoubtedly quench these sparks and disregard them as naive.